INSIGHT-Thai nursery massacre unfolded over three hours of horror

 After driving back to his neighbourhood, Panya was approached by a neighbour.
 "What are you doing?" the man asked.
 "I'm here to fucking kill you," Panya replied.
 He shot the neighbour dead before fatally attacking another, said witness Phuwan Polyeam.

-Sheltering in her house with her two young children, her hand clamped over the mouth of her son to keep him quiet, she sent her mother-in-law, Suwan Tonsomsen, frantic messages.
+Another villager, Suwan's daughter-in-law, was sheltering in her home with her two children, clamping her hand over the mouth of her toddler son to keep him quiet while sending Suwan frantic messages.
 "He is here," one read.

 Suwan's phone records showed numerous calls to the police.
 "They said there were not enough police," she said, and they had to wait for a commando unit.
 "It took them a while," she said.